audiojs/web-audio-api/README.md

 And in the root folder run :

 ```
-mocha
+npm test
 ```

 Manual testing
 ----------------

 To test the sound output :

 ```
 node test/manual-testing/AudioContext-sound-output.js